Amaral-Gabriel/sprint-dash_Ford/README.md

 - If you encounter CORS errors, check that the backend allows connections from localhost:4200.
 - If images aren't loading, verify that they are placed inside the `assets/img/` folder.

 ---

+## License
+This project is open source, feel free to use and modify it according to your needs.
+Don't forget to give due credit to the original author.

+### Created by Gabriel Amaral for Ford ENTER.

+---
 Português :brazil: